Heuristic-Zone/cosine-similarity/README.md

 - `build_sentence_vector(sentence1, sentence2)` converts string passed into it and generate a vector.

-- `cosineSimilarity(v1, v2)` takes in 2 vector and print out the similarity between the 2 vectors.
+- `cosineSimilarity(v1, v2)` takes in 2 vector and generate the similarity between the 2 vectors.

+- `getSimilarityDegree(similarity)` takes in the similarity value and convert it to a dwgree value.